 iForward recognizes the top achieving academic senior student with the honor of being designated as the Valedictorian.
 The Valedictorian is the senior student with the highest numerical/cumulative GPA in the class who has met all graduation requirements as specified in the student handbook.
 The second ranking senior student will be designated as the Salutatorian.
 Any courses which were retaken for a higher grade will not count for purposes of being recognized as the Valedictorian or Salutatorian.
 Senior status for Valedictorian and Salutatorian is based on four years of high school.
-Fifth year, sixth year,

-(or more) high school students are not eligible for these honors.
-In the event of a GPA tie, the following structure will determine the top academic student.
+Students must have attended iForward for a minimum of two years to be eligible for the school Valedictorian or Salutatorian and some scholarships.
+Fifth year, sixth year, (or more) high school students are not eligible for these honors.
+In the event of a GPA tie, the following structure will determine the top academic student: